diffblue/gitlab/doc/administration/libravatar.md

 **For Omnibus installations**

 1. Delete `gitlab_rails['gravatar_ssl_url']` or `gitlab_rails['gravatar_plain_url']` from `/etc/gitlab/gitlab.rb`.
-1. Then run `sudo gitlab-ctl reconfigure` for the changes to take effect.
+1. To apply the changes, run `sudo gitlab-ctl reconfigure`.

 **For installations from source**

 1. Remove `gravatar:` section from `config/gitlab.yml`.
-1. Save the file, and then [restart](restart_gitlab.md#installations-from-source) GitLab for the changes to take effect.
+1. Save the file, then [restart](restart_gitlab.md#installations-from-source)
+   GitLab to apply the changes.

 ## Disable Gravatar service

-For some reasons such as prohibiting to third-party service, you can disable Gravatar service as follows:
+To disable Gravatar, for example, to prohibit third-party services, complete the following steps:

 **For Omnibus installations**